Symptoms of coronavirus: what to look for and how it is being treated

 Hospitals are also key locations for “super spreading” events – when a single patient infects many people.
 When patients arrive in hospital with vague respiratory symptoms health workers may not know they need to take special precautions such as wearing masks or keeping them away from other patients.

-The outbreak originates from animals and the source is thought is thought to be a seafood market in Wuhan which also traded in other live animals such as marmots and bats.
+The outbreak originates from animals and the source is thought to be a seafood market in Wuhan which also traded in other live animals such as marmots and bats.

 There are no specific treatments for coronaviruses – just as there is no treatment for the common cold.